-[In this series on the historical perspective of India’s Dowry System, I am discussing how Prof Veena Talwar Oldenburg has found out the history of evolution of Dowry as a crime and oppression against women from a women’s rights initiative in her book titled ‘Dowry Murder: The Imperial Origin of a Cultural Crime’ published by the Oxford University Press in 2002]
+[In this series titled Dowry on the historical perspective of India’s Dowry System, I am discussing how Prof Veena Talwar Oldenburg has found out the history of the evolution of Dowry as a crime from a women’s rights initiative.
+She has written this history in her book titled ‘Dowry Murder: The Imperial Origin of a Cultural Crime’ published by the Oxford University Press in 2002]

 In my previous article of this series, I have shown how the British government has created a masculinization of the economy through different colonial policies.
 In this article, I will show you how that has led to a son-preference and female infanticide as found by Veena Talwar Oldenburg in her study.

 Sons became key to agrarian Punjabi society when acquiring land during auction or sale, or for recruitment in the British government army or finding a job in an ever-growing retailer marketspace.
 Around this time, the British govt had flooded the Indian market with British goods and also opened the floodgates of trade with Europe mainly for their own benefit.
 While the peasant families continued to suffer in poverty, these new job roles for males, enhanced the ‘male value’ in society.